martykan/javacard-gradle-plugin/README.md

       * aid [String] - AID (hex) of the package.
 Recommended - or set to the 5 first bytes of the applet AID if left unspecified.
       * output [String] - path where to save the generated CAP file. if a filename or a non-absolute path is referenced, the output will be in `build/javacard/{output}` **Required**
       * export [String] - path (folder) where to place the JAR and generated EXP file.
 Default output directory is `build/javacard`.
 Filename depends on `output` filename if referenced.
 Optional.
+      * jar [String] - path where to save the generated archive JAR file.
+Optional.
       * jca [String] - path where to save the generated JavaCard Assembly (JCA) file.
 Default output directory is `build/javacard`.
 Filename depends on `output` filename if referenced.
 Optional.
       * verify [boolean] - if set to false, disables verification of the resulting CAP file with offcardeverifier.
 Optional.
       * debug [boolean] - if set to true, generates debug CAP components.
 Optional.
       * ints [boolean] - if set to true, enables support for 32 bit int type.
+Optional.
+      * javaversion [string] - override the Java source and target version.
 Optional.
       * applet [Closure] - for creating an applet inside the CAP
         * className [String] - class of the Applet where install() method is defined. **Required**
         * aid [String] - AID (hex) of the applet.
 Recommended - or set to package aid+i where i is index of the applet definition in the build.xml instruction